Ouxsoft/LivingMarkup/docs/lhtml5.md

 * Component with id #3 can access components #1 and #2 public properties.
 * Component with id #4 can access component #1 public properties.
 * Component with id #5 can access components #4 and #1 public properties.

+## Hooks
+Method calls are orchestrated against all the components instantiated.
+The hooks can differ project to project but it stands to reason that one of the later called hooks will render the component and it's content will be used to replace the original element.